btcrs/drippy/README.md

-##Twipy
+## drippy

-Twipy is a little Python script that I use to monitor a Twitter Timeline for the hashtag ```#waterMe```
+drippy is a little Python script that I use to water my garden.

-If it finds the hashtag, Twipy waters my garden for the specified number of minutes, deletes the tweet, and sends me a message to let me know what it's done.
+The script monitors a Twitter Timeline for the hashtag ```#waterMe``` If it finds the hashtag, drippy waters my garden for the specified number of minutes, deletes the tweet, and sends me a message to let me know what it's done.